Posted on :: Tags: , , , ,

 f.close()

-Mercurial allows to give commands for a repository outside of that repository with -R command line switch.
+Mercurial allows running commands for a repository outside of that repository with the -R command-line switch.
 However, it requires the exact path of the repository and does not accept a child path.
-The following function finds the repository path of a file by recursively checking whether parent paths' contain an .hg/
+The following function finds the repository path of a file by recursively checking whether parent paths contain an .hg/ directory.

 def get_repo_path(dir):